babohhauru/Machine-Learning/week3/report/Week3 Assignment Report.md

 ## (ii)

 (a) We keep using the previous C list for better comparison.
-With the assistant of the generated graph, we can see that the mean error has a descending trend.
+According to the generated graph, we can see that the mean error has a descending trend.
 The standard deviation also shrinks as C increases.
-However, the mean error value suffers a slight rise when C is larger than 100.
+However, the mean error value has a steady trend when C is larger than 100.

 <div>
 <center>